ptrpl4/bash-mac/leftovers/other-tech/unix-based-os.md

 * **Standard Input (stdin) - Descriptor 0:** is a channel where a program receives data for processing.
 In simple terms, stdin is like a "mailbox" where the program collects the incoming data it needs to work on.
 For example, when you type commands into a terminal, you're sending data through stdin to be processed by the system.
 * **Standard Output (stdout) - Descriptor 1**: This is where the program sends data after processing it.
 * **Standard Error (stderr) - Descriptor 2**: This stream is used for error messages and diagnostics.

+## Threads

+Threads in the context of Linux and operating systems in general are lightweight units of execution within a process that can operate independently.
+They are designed to enable concurrent execution of tasks, allowing for parallel processing and efficient resource utilization.
+Threads share the same memory space and resources with other threads in the process, which facilitates seamless data sharing and communication between threads.
+The internal structure of a thread includes a stack, register set, and thread-specific data.
+This structure is crucial for its operation, as it allows threads to maintain their execution context independently of other threads within the same process.
+## Process

+In the Unix context, a process is an instance of a program in execution.
+When a command is issued in Unix/Linux, it creates or starts a new process.
+Each process in the system is assigned a unique 5-digit ID number known as the process ID (PID).
+This PID is used by Unix to track each process, ensuring that at any given time, no two processes have the same PID.

+There are two main categories of processes in Unix:
+- **User processes**: These are operated in user mode.
+- **Kernel processes**: These are operated in kernel mode.

+The lifetime of a process can be divided into several states, each with specific characteristics that describe the process.
+These states include:
+- **Created**: The process is newly created by a system call and is not ready to run.
+- **User running**: The process is running in user mode, which means it is a user process.
+- **Kernel running**: The process is a kernel process running in kernel mode.
+- **Preempted**: When a process runs from kernel to user mode, it is said to be preempted.
+- **Ready to run in memory**: The process has reached a state where it is ready to run in memory and is waiting for the kernel to schedule it.
+- **Ready to run, swapped**: The process is ready to run but no empty main memory is present.
+- **Sleep, swapped**: The process has been swapped to secondary storage and is in a blocked state.
+- **Asleep in memory**: The process is in memory (not swapped to secondary storage) but is in a blocked state.

+Additionally, processes can be classified into different types, such as:
+- **Parent and Child process**: Each user process has a parent process, with most commands having the shell as their parent.
+- **Zombie process**: A process that has been killed but still shows its entry in the process status or the process table.
+- **Orphan process**: A child process that becomes an orphan when its parent process is killed before the termination of the child process.
+- **Daemon process**: System-related background processes that often run with root permissions and service requests from other processes.